Why does smoking cause bad breath?

 So, if someone gently tells you that you need to work on your smoker's breath, their nose may be taking offense at pyridines and pyrazines in your saliva.
 Rinsing with a specialty breath freshening product may neutralize the associated odor and moisten your mouth.

 However, be aware that the causes of smoker's breath don't stop here.
 From a somewhat broader perspective, tobacco causes chronic bad breath by drying out the palate.
 It's not too hard to see how this happens.
 Repeatedly inhaling hot gases parches the tongue and gums, leaving a dry, chemical-filmed environment where anaerobic oral bacteria can run amok.

 Regular use of an oral care probiotic product can reverse this trend and leave the mouth with more saliva and fewer harmful bacteria.

 Even beyond this effect, smoking can cause halitosis in an even longer-term way.
 Healthcare expert Andre Clarke recently wrote about it in the Bahamas Tribune - the genesis of gum disease and dental decay.

-Over time, says Clarke, smoking can leave teeth coated with a thick layer of tartar, while the habit increases the risk of gingivitis and periodontal disease.
+Over time, says Clarke, smoking can leave teeth coated with a thick layer of tartar, while the habit increases the risk of ugly, red, puffy gums.